perlmaster/perlstuff/README.md

-big.pl - list info for the largest files under a directory tree and.pl - search for files that contain all of the specified patterns zipgrep.pl - search ZIP file members for a pattern
+big.pl - list info for the largest files under a directory tree and.pl - search for files that contain all of the specified patterns zipgrep.pl - search ZIP file members for a pattern newest.pl - determine the most recently modified file in the current directory and copy its name to the clipboard

 the other files in this repository are files that are "required" by the above named scripts